-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events such as outsourcing, catastrophes, external fraud or cyber-attack.
+Operational risk is the risk of a financial loss or gain, adverse reputational, legal or regulatory impact resulting from inadequate or failed internal processes, people, systems or from external events.

 The potential for concentrations of operational risks arises principally from exposures to key service providers who perform critical or important functions or activities ('CIFAs').
 Key person dependency may also be considered a form of concentration risk.
 Certain members of staff may be regarded as high value assets and their departure or absence could result in loss of strategic and technical capabilities.
+As is the case with most financial services companies the Company is also reliant on IT systems and concentrations may occur as all staff use common IT infrastructure.

 The Company's control frameworks (as described in Section B.4) are a key component in mitigating operational risks.
-Guidelines for assessing, mitigating and monitoring operational risk are set out in the Zurich Risk Policy.
+Guidelines for assessing, mitigating and monitoring operational risk are set out in the Zurich Risk Policy and the Board approved ZLAP Operational Risk Management Policy.

 Other proactive risk activities include:

-- Oversight of controls effectiveness in the Operational Risk, Risk and Control and Audit Committees; - Information security and cyber-security practices and reviews; - Oversight teams monitoring the work of third party service providers; - Monitoring quality and operational performance indicators on a regular basis; - Appropriate research of market conditions and regulatory requirements before launching new products; - Maintaining and testing business continuity and disaster recovery plans; - An annual risk-based schedule of internal audits; and - Staff awareness campaigns on matters including business continuity, oversight of third parties and information security.
+- Oversight of controls effectiveness in the Operational Risk, Risk and Control and Audit Committees; - Information security and cyber-security practices and reviews; - Oversight teams monitoring the work of third party service providers; - Monitoring quality and operational performance indicators on a regular basis; - Appropriate research of market conditions and regulatory requirements before launching new products; - Maintaining and testing business continuity and disaster recovery plans; - An annual risk-based schedule of internal audits; and - Staff awareness campaigns on matters including business continuity, oversight of third parties, information security and risk management.